Peter-T-Ruehr/scAnt/README.md

 Check out some of the models made with this code and the modified scAnt and piscAnt on [Sketchfab](https://sketchfab.com/Peter_TR/models).

+Changes made to original code:
+  * scAnt.py
+    * commented out the whole section below *Find FLIR cameras, if attached* to prevent error messages when no FLIR drivers and software is installed
+    * added a larger delay after image acqusition
+    * deactivated autmatic homing at the end of the process because I personally sometime set the home of the axes by pressing the andstops manually, especially when using large DSLR lenses
+  * Scanner_Controller.py
+    * changed z axis scan pose numbers

 Original description:
 # scAnt - Open Source 3D Scanner